 Osteoarthritis seems to be particularly common at the base of the thumb, in the wrist, as well as the fingers.
 The main carpal bones in your hand can also be affected, it’s just slightly less likely.
 Those more prone to developing osteoarthritis in the hand are those in professions that require lots of repetitive and strenuous activities of the hands and fingers.
 For example, roughnecks who experience “tong hands” when putting in long shifts on the oil rigs could be at a higher risk than an occupation that doesn’t require so much use of the hands.

-Arthritis gloves can be worn day or night, as long as you are comfortable in them and they don't irritate your skin!
-Most are made with a blend of pretty standard fabrics like cotton and Spandex, so most people don't have any adverse effects.
+Arthritis gloves can be worn day or night, as long as you are comfortable in them and they don’t irritate your skin!
+Most are made with a blend of pretty standard fabrics like cotton and Spandex, so most people don’t have any adverse effects.
 The one thing you do want to keep an eye on is finger length.
 This is where arthritis gloves tend to vary the most.
-If you have pain and stiffness in your fingers, then you will likely need at a design with at least a 1/2 finger cut, but for best results, you may want to consider a full-finger pair of arthritis gloves.
+If you have pain and stiffness in your fingers, then you will likely need at a design with at least a 1/2 finger cut, but for best results, you may want to consider a full-finger pair of gloves.

-One word of caution: gloves for arthritis generally don't help to cure the actual conditions, but rather, provide enough relief from the pain and stiffness that you can go about your normal activities again.
+One word of caution: arthritis gloves generally don’t help to cure the actual conditions, but rather, provide enough relief from the pain and stiffness that you can go about your normal activities again.
 These positive effects may continue for a little bit after you stop using the gloves, but eventually, the same old pain and stiffness will return.
 For this reason, arthritis gloves are usually marketed towards temporary pain relief, or used in conjunction with some other more formal treatment in order to maximize the treatment results.

-Arthritis gloves are really "handy" items that most people with arthritis of the hands could benefit from wearing.
+Arthritis gloves are really “handy” items that most people with arthritis of the hands could benefit from wearing.
 They are designed to provide a slim and comfortable fit, while offering great benefits towards reductions in pain and inflammation.
-Most gloves for arthritis are very affordable, which usually isn't the case for medical products, so they represent a really good natural and non-invasive way to help treat the symptoms of your arthritis.
+Most arthritic gloves are very affordable, which usually isn’t the case for medical products, so they represent a really good natural and non-invasive way to help treat the symptoms of your arthritis.